Iterative methods for the delay Lyapunov equation with T-Sylvester preconditioning: Simulations

 We carried out simulations of this system using a computer with an Intel i7 quad-core processor with 2.1GHz and 16 GB of RAM.
 For the finest discretization that we could treat with our approach, we have $n_x=n_y=23$, $n=1058$, $\|A_0\|_2\approx 5000$ and $\|A_1\|\approx 100$.
 We again select $c=1$.

-In order to solve the ODE \eqref{eq:Z1Z2} we used a fixed fourth order Runge-Kutta method with $N=500$ grid points.
+In order to solve the ODE \eqref{eq:Z1Z2} we used either a fixed fourth order Runge-Kutta method with $N=500$ grid points, paired with GMRES with tolerance $10^{-8}$, or the Prince-Dormand method (Matlab's \texttt{ode45}) with adaptive step-size, paired with inexact Krylov with tolerance $10^{-8}$.
 The iteration history of the two variants is visualized in Figure~\ref{fig:experiment_large_convergence} for $n=1058$.
 We observe linear convergence and no substantial difference in convergence rate.

-The execution time of our approach, in relation to some other approaches in the literature are reported in Table~\ref{tbl:performance}.
-We observe better relative computation time for larger problems.
-Moreover, we observe that other approaches fail due to requirement on memory resources.
+The execution time of our approach in relation to some other approaches in the literature is reported in Table~\ref{tbl:performance}.
+Note that these other approaches fail for the larger problems, due to their higher memory requirements.
+Discr.~first represents the approach discussed in \cite{Vanbiervliet:2011:H2DISC} and used in \cite{Jarlebring:2013:BALANCING} with $N=10$ grid points.
+This method produces an approximation $\tilde{U}_0$ of $U(0)$, but we do not know of a simple way to produce an approximation of $U(\tau)$ with it; hence we cannot evaluate the residual measure.
+We note, however, that this method produces an approximation $\tilde{U}_0$ which differs significantly from the approximation $\widehat{U}_0$ produced by the matrix exponential method.

 Note also in Table~\ref{tbl:performance} that the number of iterations required to reach a specified tolerance appears not to grow substantially with the size of problem.
 Hence, the method appears to have essentially grid-independent convergence rate, which is considered a very important feature of a preconditioner.